Is there a cutoff point for acquiring new tastes in music?

 Christine Korb is the director of the Music Therapy Program at Pacific University, Oregon, and a published composer, as well as author.

 In her book, The Music Therapy Profession: Inspiring Health, Wellness, and Joy, Korb gives a general overview of the music therapy profession through 26 of her former students’ audition essays.
 Each essay shares a student’s motivation to “do good in the world through music.”
 Korb has inspired many to fulfill their service as music therapists through this book.

 “Christine Korb is a brilliant teacher, her love for this therapeutic process shines through her writing and her clarity makes it a fascinating read whether you are interested in becoming a therapist or are just interested in what music therapy is” (ymzadi, Amazon Customer).

 12. Rhythm, Music, and the Brain: Scientific Foundations and Clinical Applications by Michael H. Thaut

-Dr. Michael H. Thaut is a former professional violinist and an international leader in Neurologic Music Therapy -- the therapeutic use of music applied to sensory, speech, cognitive, and motor functions after a neurologic event or disease.
+Dr. Michael H. Thaut is a former professional violinist and an international leader in Neurologic Music Therapy -- the therapeutic use of music applied to sensory, speech, cognitive, and motor functions.

 “This book was an exciting resource for me.
 It answered my questions regarding recent experiences of sudden dream recalls after practice singing Baroque music, intensely.
 When we get older, we start noticing this and that, diminishing or lost.
 So the good side of this state is that when it changes there is a chance of awakening!
 Great new discovery!
 Very happy to find this book.
 Thank you” (Sachiko Taki Reece, Amazon Customer).